 - Click the Near Me widget icon to open it.

-- Define the area you want a buffer around by adjusting the slider to the desired number.
+- Define the area you want to buffer by adjusting the slider to the desired number.

 - Search for an address in the search bar or click a location directly on the map to define the location to be buffered.